 What types of protection orders are there?
 How long do they last?

-In Tennessee, there are two types of protection orders for victims of domestic abuse, stalking and sexual assault:
+In Tennessee, there are two types of protection orders.

 Temporary Protection Orders (TPOs)